Murgator/FiveM-vote-script/README.md

 ## Configuration

-There's only two server vars needed to set up this resource in server.lua file.
+There's only two server vars needed to set up this resource in `server/server.lua` file.

 trackyServerId - The ID of your server on [TrackyServer](https://www.trackyserver.com/).
 This is must be a number.